empirical-org/Empirical-Core/FeatureProgress.md

 TODO:
-  - Reducer names should not be snake cased client/app/bundles/HelloWorld/startup/AdminDashboardAppClient.jsx
-  - Remove repetitive logic.
+  - ~Remove repetitive logic.
 It seems that some files in HelloWorld are twins or identical to those in admin_dashboard.
-Any extra files make the code less useful and readable.
+Any extra files make the code less useful and readable.~
-  - Should teacher filter dropdown and/or associated logic be removed, ie, client/app/bundles/admin_dashboard/containers/DistrictStandardsReports.jsx or can it be kept around in a non-working state until issue #3972 and #3971 are complete?
+  - ~Should teacher filter dropdown and/or associated logic be removed, ie, client/app/bundles/admin_dashboard/containers/DistrictStandardsReports.jsx or can it be kept around in a non-working state until issue #3972 and #3971 are complete?~
-  - Issue #3971 and #3972 should add test for filters and dropdowns to client/app/bundles/admin_dashboard/containers/__tests__/DistrictStandardsReports.test.jsx
+  - Add test to confirm necessary react-routes exist (moving to own issue)
+  - Add test that confirms the existence of all expected and used top level keys.
+Below, DistrictStandardsReports is expected to be district_standards_reports by callers. (moving to own issue)
+    * ![malformed_reducer.png]
+  - Reducer names should not be snake cased client/app/bundles/HelloWorld/startup/AdminDashboardAppClient.jsx (moving to own issue)
+    * This issue is put on hold until the issue above is resolved
+    * Partial fix made - the files themselves export as title case, but the keys on the reducer are still snake.
+Since the reducer keys are called in many files, tests should be written before making the full fix to avoid breaks.
+  - Refactor repetivive logic (moving to own issue)
+    * tests could have mocks or stubs instead of repetitive in-line json
+    * table logic seems repetitive, but needs triage to decide if this is true

 NOTES:
   - Issues #3971 and #3972 will cover dropdown filter functionality... unworking